earthly/earthly-intellij-plugin/README.md

 This plugin is dependent on https://github.com/earthly/earthfile-grammar for syntax.

-This project has three branches for building intellij plugins.
-They are:
-- py
-- go
-- main

-They should be both built and released in the same order to avoid any odd dependency issues.

 ## Building
 The following command generates a `earthly-intellij-plugin-<version>.zip` package in the current directory:
 ```